 Uber

-To make the most of our short time in Hong Kong, we used Uber a couple of times.
-Especially on Hong Kong Island, it's an easy way to move in between areas that are less served by public transportation.
+We used Uber a couple of times to make the most of our short time in Hong Kong.
+It's an easy way to move in between areas that need to be served by public transportation.

 Taxi